The Amount of Credit Card Usage Throughout the Year

 Being a visual learner, I wanted a circular graph that would include showing what happens between December and January each year.
 Here you go:

 0% growth is the 2nd line from center.
 Months that are at this 0% line mean that we’re not increasing or decreasing our credit card usage (not that we’re not using credit cards, just not changing our usage).
 Notice, however, the major decline from December (+2.56% growth) to January (-1.72%) on average each year.
 It’s as if we collective say, come the first of the year, “Oh, I’m stuffed and can’t take another bite!”
 We gorge ourselves on credit during the holidays and need a collective credit nap for a few months.
+It is indeed the time when many realize they need to get a handle on things and therefore turn to services such as credit counseling and debt consolidation for help.

 I know it’s obvious, but obviously, we’re still collectively falling victim to seasonal consumer pressures to spend more than we have available to us.
+Every year you can count on an article emerging just before the holidays about how much debt we will carry into the next year because of excessive spending.

-Hey, here’s a radical idea: how about using the early months of the year (as well as September and October), when there are fewer consumer spending pressures, to sock away some savings so that we don’t have to put back-to-school and holiday spending on credit?
+Here’s a radical idea: how about using the early months of the year (as well as September and October), when there are fewer consumer spending pressures, to sock away some savings so that we don’t have to put back-to-school and holiday spending on credit?

 Do You Have Questions About Reducing Your Credit Card Usage?